Our Class Information Book for Parents/Carers

 Special things to remember

-PE is on Wednesday.
+PE is on a Tuesday.

 Reading books are changed Monday and Thursday.

 Homework is given out on a Wednesday and returned on a Monday.